socialcapi-com/socialCAPI/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome contributions to the SocialCAPI project!
 Please follow these steps:

-1. Fork the repository
+1. Fork the repository from [piotrlitwa/social-capi-gtm](https://github.com/piotrlitwa/social-capi-gtm)
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)